free5ty1e/primestationone.old/README.md

 FUTURE:

+    Quick reference image / controller layout / emulator notes for special emulators such as FastDosBox and RPix86 and the C64 emulator that shows via launchs script for X seconds before / while the actual emulator is loading up, so the user knows what might be useful to try on a controller from a couch...

     Menu system to handle running services, both for the current session and for all future sessions (services enabled / disabled upon startup).
 The PrimeStation One can do a lot, and sometimes its nice to turn some unused features off!